MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 ## Q9: Can I run Spark application locally or only on Yarn Hadoop Cluster?

-You can both run application locally or on a Yarn Cluster when you specify additional `master` parameter.
+You can do it both ways.
+Yarn Cluster requires additional `master` parameter specification.

 - shell